visse0001/rest_app/README.md

-# user app with JWT
+# User app with JWT and DRF

 ## Development setup
 Install Python 3.7.2